Joan Brossa: Personal Archive

 Throughout his life, Joan Brossa gathered a huge and varied amount of materials.
 The photos of his first studio in Balmes Street are famous, showing the pile of papers he stored on the floor of all the rooms.
 It was this accumulation that prompted him to rent, in 1987, a second study in which he continued to preserve diverse documentation until his death.

 To safeguard this documentary legacy, after a year of the poet's death, the Fundació Joan Brossa was established, which took over the custody and cataloguing of all this material.
 It is estimated that Brossa's personal archive consists of approximately 52,000 documents.
 It is an archive of a wide and complex variety of materials, including manuscripts of his artistic and literary work (final drafts and versions), documents produced during the preparation of editions (lists, summaries, texts, proofs of printing, galerades, etc.), facsimiles, translation of literary works, correspondence, a collection of brochures, associations, posters, etc. The archive also includes administrative documentation (invoices, receipts and accounts).

 The personal library of Joan Brossa, on the other hand, is made up of about six thousand books and many other issues of magazines that make up a collection rich in literary works, exhibition catalogues and essays on theatre, magic, cinema and other artistic expressions that interested him.
 It also includes the publications of texts by Brossa himself, as well as the studies of other authors on his work.
 The library was catalogued by the University of Barcelona thanks to the support of the Vila Casas Foundation, in the Espai Volart, where the materials could be consulted before they were transferred to MACBA.

-El gener de 2012 tant la biblioteca com l'arxiu personal de Joan Brossa i la seva col·lecció d'art (entre la que hi havia obres seves, però també obres d'altres artistes com Miró i Tàpies) van passar a la custòdia del Centre d'Estudis i Documentació MACBA, arran d'un acord de comodat a 25 anys firmat entre la Fundació Brossa, l'Ajuntament de Barcelona (que a la mort del poeta havia heretat el contingut d'un dels seus estudis) i el mateix MACBA.
+In January 2012, Joan Brossa's library, personal archive, and art collection (including both his own artwork and works by artists such as Joan Miró and Antoni Tàpies) was transferred to the Centre d'Estudis i Documentació MACBA, under a 25-year agreement between the Fundació Brossa, the City of Barcelona (which had inherited the contents of one of his studies) and the MACBA.